Azure/azure-powershell/src/Cdn/examples/Start-AzFrontDoorCdnProfilePrepareMigration.md

 --------
 ```

 When the CDN proflie associated with WAF and select an existing WAF policy.
+You could only select the WAF policy located in the same subscription with the CDN profile's.
 Migrate the CDN profile to Azure Frontdoor(Standard/Premium) profile.
 The change need to be committed after this.